opsschool/curriculum/cron_101.rst

 and that the acceptable values for each field are:

-  ``0-59 0-23 1-31 0-11 0-6 `filepath/command```
+  ``0-59 0-23 1-31 1-12 0-6 `filepath/command```

+Note that order matters, and that the first element is 0 for the minute, hour, and day of the week fields, while the day of the month and month field begin at 1.

-Note that order matters.
-Knowing this, we can see that the output of ``crontab -l`` really means:
+Knowing this, we can see that the output of
+``crontab -l`` really means:

-At 12:05 every Monday, every month, regardless of the day of the month, run the command `copy-to-partition` in the `/home/jdoe/jobs` directory.
+At 12:05 every Sunday, every month, regardless of the day of the month, run the command `copy-to-partition` in the `/home/jdoe/jobs` directory.

 Let's take another example and create a cron job that checks disk space